-If you’re a business owner or CEO, you may be asking the question “Should I hire a consultant for strategic planning?”
+Every business needs a strategic plan that sets the direction on how to beat the competition and achieve success.
+But, managers are not always familiar with or well versed in strategic planning.
+If you’re a business owner or CEO, you may ask yourself the question “Should I hire a consultant for strategic planning?”

 Why Is Strategic Planning Important?